-The 2010s was the decade in which battery-electrics at last became the intelligent choice for a wide range of commercial vehicle applications, initially for lower payloads.
+The 2010s was the decade in which battery-electrics at last became the intelligent choice for a wide range of commercial vehicle applications, initially those requiring lower payloads.
 This of course was largely down to the advances in battery technology, combined with improved control systems and more efficient drivelines.

 But it was also down to vehicle operators realising that their reputations, more than ever, depended in large part on their taking their impact on the environment seriously.
 Moving to electric vehicles was one practical, and visible, way of doing that.